 • Established professional and community musician, film-maker, multimedia and video-artist

-• Accomplished song-writer, recording artist, producer, and multi-instrumentalist
+• Accomplished songwriter, recording artist, producer, and multi-instrumentalist

 • Proficient camera operator, producer and director using RED camera kits, Black Magic 6k Pocket Cinema Pro arrays, Canon packages